A GRAND BLUE MOUNTAINS GUEST HOUSE SINCE 1902

 Picture

-In the late 1890's as the train and highway slowly engineered its way through the Blue Mountains out into the far western regions, Katoomba and it's surrounds became a popular health destination.
-In 1897 a land grant was given to Dr Hall from Randwick, Sydney, who built Kurrara Guest House in 1901, as a health and restorative retreat, for his patients and for those wishing to escape the noxious odours, smoke and grime of an industrialised Sydney.
+In the late 1890's as the train and highway slowly engineered its way through the Blue Mountains, out into the far western regions, Katoomba and it's surrounds became a popular wellness destination.
+In 1897 a land grant was given to Dr Hall from Randwick, Sydney, who built Kurrara Guest House in 1901, as a health and restorative retreat for his patients and for those wishing to escape the noxious odours, smoke and grime of an industrialised Sydney.

-Kurrara (meaning – high campsite) opened in 1902 under the guidance of Mrs A.F Wilkins, the proprietress, who was noted for her ‘bustling manner’ and excellent cuisine.
+Kurrara (meaning – high campsite) opened in 1902 under the guidance of Mrs A.F Wilkins, the proprietress, who was noted for her ‘bustling manner’ and eye for detail, as well as her excellent cuisine.
 She ran Kurrara with command and efficiency and it soon became a popular venue.
 For a mere 6 shillings per night, guests could enjoy accommodation, a meal and a hot or cold bath.

 The original ‘House” of the Coomonderry Estate, Kurrara was surrounded by beautiful gardens, orchards, a croquet lawn and tennis court.
 The large estate almost bordering Lurline & Ada Streets was subsequently subdivided around 1936.